-- Unsuitable materials requiring disposal shall be transported in accordance with paragraph 3.06, except that disposal shall be at a DMMO-approved, permitted disposal facility (see plan sheet no. 121?).
 Contractor shall prepare complete daily Disposal Site Verification Logs and submit on a weekly basis each Friday to the U.S. Army Corps of Engineers, with copy to the Port.

-Contractor shall also furnish material receipts from Winter Island to the Port on a weekly basis each Friday. - B. Unsuitable materials shall be removed from the scow and placed at a DMMO-approved, permitted disposal facility by clamshell or other approved method. - C. - Placement, spreading (if applicable), and location of materials shall be established and approved by disposal facility managers. - E. Contractor shall note that transport and disposal of dredged materials at disposal facilities may subject to limited draft that may affect tug and barge operations if the materials are not disposed at a landfill.
+- B. Unsuitable materials shall be removed from the scow and placed at a DMMOapproved, permitted disposal facility by clamshell or other approved method. - C. Placement, spreading (if applicable), and location of materials shall be established and approved by disposal facility managers. - D. Contractor shall note that transport and disposal of dredged materials at disposal facilities may be subject to limited draft that may affect tug and barge operations if the materials are not disposed at a landfill.